Fatigue monitoring: Which metrics should we be tracking?

 A research review from the Performance Digest

-A lot of research has been conducted around different tests and methods to monitor fatigue in football.
+A lot of research has been conducted on different tests and methods to monitor fatigue in football.
 However, the practicality, reliability, and sensitivity of different methods still remains uncertain.
-Therefore, the objective of this study is to review the different methods utilised to monitor fatigue and their applicability to a real-world football environment.
+Therefore, the objective of ‘Turning Up the Heat: An Evaluation of the Evidence for Heating to Promote Exercise Recovery, Muscle Rehabilitation and Adaptation’ by McGorm et al (2018) is to review the different methods utilised to monitor fatigue and their applicability to a real-world football environment.

 The authors reviewed a series of papers on fatigue monitoring in football and:

-2) The authors mentioned that research vulgarly interpret results independently of the players standard/level.
+2) The authors mentioned that research vulgarly interprets results independently of the players’ standard/level.
 Moreover, research is typically based on a single dataset.
-Using a single dataset may provide erroneous findings due to numerous factors such as: match-to-match physiological variation, effects of training, period of the season, individual minutes of match during the season, etc.
+Using a single dataset may provide erroneous findings due to numerous factors such as match-to-match physiological variation, effects of training, period of the season, individual minutes of a match during the season, etc.

-3) The time-points used in research to analyse fatigue after matches are either to short (i.e. up to 24h post-match) or conflict with other team activities.
+3) The time points used in research to analyse fatigue after matches are either too short (i.e. up to 24h post-match) or conflict with other team activities.
 Furthermore, research is dependent on a variety of factors that may make the data found in research non-representative of another population.
 The complex, expensive, and time-demanding measures used in research can rarely be implemented in everyday football environments.
-Although timemotion measures (e.g. GPS) are collected by most teams, practitioners need to be aware of the methodological limitations.
-Despite being easy to apply and almost cost-free, self-reports are dependent on the players honesty and several other factors.
+Although time motion measures (e.g. GPS) are collected by most teams, practitioners need to be aware of the methodological limitations.
+Despite being easy to apply and almost cost-free, self-reports are dependent on the players’ honesty and several other factors.

 In order to detect an individual athlete’s response to exercise, fatigue markers should be collected over a long period of time, whenever possible.